Category: Objective Test/Presentation

 Competitor Limit: 2 Teams of 1-3 members

-- Team members will take the online objective test collaboratively at the local school at the designated time prior to the State Leadership Conference.
+- Team members will take the online objective test individually at the local school at the designated time prior to the State Leadership Conference.

 - A proctor will administer the event using a prescribed set of instructions by a person other than the FBLA chapter adviser.
 The proctor can be another staff member, such as the technology coordinator, guidance counselor, or teacher.